aforward9600/JohtoLegends/README.md

 Features

-Thanks to the expansion, we were able to go beyond the usual 256 limit, and now there are 311 Pokémon from Generations 1-4 and 6.
-There is also 386 moves, ranging from Generations 1-7, and a few original moves.
+Thanks to the expansion, we were able to go beyond the usual 256 limit, and now there are 323 Pokémon from Generations 1-4, 6, 8, and 9, as well as several Fakemon.
+There are also 405 moves, ranging from Generations 1-9, and a few original moves.

+There are three versions: Original, Faithful and Challenge.
+Faithful version does not have the type-changes, nor the Physical/Special Split.
+Challenge Mode has level-caps, the inability to use items in trainer battles, no EVs, and higher IVs for opponents.

 Moves have been altered to fit their more modern versions.